ethz-adrl/ifopt/README.md

 In case you want to see the actual iterations of the solver, run ``ctest -V``.

-*Use*: To use in your cmake project, see this minimal *CMakeLists.txt*:
+* Use: To use in your cmake project, see this minimal *CMakeLists.txt*:
 ```cmake
 find_package(ifopt)